Sqwince/Remote_CAN_Device/README.md

-# CAN_INPUT_BRIDGE
+#External_Input_Controller
 Input hub for OpenFFBoard (STM32) that re-transmits button and analog inputs over CAN (4-wire)

-The CAN_INPUT_BRIDGE was developed to work with the OpenFFBoard-hardware.
+The External_Input_Controller was developed to work with the OpenFFBoard-hardware.

 For Reference: